-- 6. Sites containing a garden or garage suite must be adequately drained.
-A site drainage plan shall be submitted. - 7.
-A garden or garage suite shall be connected to the front yard of the site by means of an internal path, the width of which should accommodate barrier free access.
-Where lanes exist, a garden or garage suite shall also be connected to the rear yard by means of a path. - 8.
-The main entrance of a garden or garage suite shall be accessible from the lane where a lane exists. - 9.
-A garden or garage suite may be attached to one other garden or garage suite on an adjacent site where there is access to a rear lane.
-If attached, the common wall dividing the garden or garage suite shall be no less than 75% of the depth of the entire structure.
+- (6) A site drainage plan demonstrating adequate drainage must be submitted. - (7) A garden or garage suite shall be connected to the front yard of the site by means of an internal path, the width of which should accommodate barrier free access.
+Where lanes exist, a garden or garage suite must be connected to the rear yard by means of a path. - (8) A garden or garage suite may be attached to one other garden or garage suite on an adjacent site where there is access to a rear lane.
+If attached, the common wall dividing the garden or garage suite shall be not less than 75% of the depth of the entire structure. - (9) The following factors are to be considered in determining the gross floor area of a garden or garage suite: - (a) the gross floor area of a garden suite shall not exceed the gross floor area of the principal building or 80 square metres, whichever is less; - (b) the gross floor area of a garage suite shall not exceed the gross floor area of the principal building or 100 square metres, whichever is greater and in no case shall the gross floor area of a garage suite exceed 167 square metres; - (c) the gross floor area intended for use as a private garage in a garage suite shall not exceed 87 square metres; - (d) the gross floor area of a principal building includes all areas above grade, including an attached garage; - (e) the gross floor area of a garden or garage suite includes all areas above grade;

-- 10. The following factors are to be considered in determining the gross floor area of a garden or garage suite: - a) the gross floor area of a garden suite shall not exceed the gross floor area of the principal building or 80 m2, whichever is the lesser; - b) the gross floor area of a garage suite shall not exceed the gross floor area of the principal building or 100m2, whichever is greater, and in no case shall the gross floor area of a garage suite exceed 167m2; - the gross floor area intended for use as a private garage in a garage suite shall not exceed 87m2; - d) the gross floor area of the principal building includes all areas above grade, including an attached garage; - e) the gross floor area of a garden or garage suite includes all areas above grade; - f) where a detached accessory building exists, the gross floor area of the existing detached accessory building need not be considered in the gross floor area calculation where: - i) the depth of site is greater than 60m; and - ii) the existing detached accessory building is located entirely within 25 metres of the rear wall of the principal building; - g) when the garden or garage suite has two storeys, the gross floor area of the second storey shall not exceed 80% of the gross floor area of the first storey. - 11.
-Balconies may be permitted on the second storey of a garden or garage suite facing a lane, or on corner sites, facing a flanking street.
-Balconies shall be screened appropriately so as to inhibit the view into adjacent sites. - 12.
-Rear yard decks and porches are permitted for garden or garage suites. - 13.
-Mechanical units such as air conditioners and vents shall be located so as not to constitute a nuisance to adjacent properties. - 14.
-In category 1 neighbourhoods and sites in category 3 neighbourhoods with rear lane access, the maximum area of a side wall which may be glazed is 20% of the wall area or the amount permitted by the National Building Code.
-Where the National Building Code allows for more, exceptions to the 20% maximum will be permitted on corner sites. - 15.
-Dormers are permitted in category 1 neighbourhoods and sites in category 3 neighbourhoods with rear lane access, but shall not exceed 50% of the length of the roof.
+- (f) where a detached accessory building exists, the gross floor area of the existing detached accessory building need not be considered in the gross floor area calculation where: - i. the depth of site is greater than 60 metres; - ii. the existing detached accessory building is located entirely within 25 metres of the rear wall of the principal building; - (g) when the garden or garage suite has two storeys, the gross floor area of the second storey shall not exceed 80% of the gross floor area of the first storey. - (10) Balconies may be permitted on the second storey of a garden or garage suite facing a lane, or on corner sites, facing a flanking street.
+Balconies shall be screened appropriately so as to inhibit the view into adjacent sites. - (11) Rear yard decks and porches are permitted for garden or garage suites. - (12) Mechanical units such as air conditioners and vents shall be located so as not to constitute a nuisance to adjacent properties. - (13) In category 1 neighbourhoods and sites in category 3 neighbourhoods with rear lane access, the maximum area of a side wall which may be glazed is 20% of the wall area or the amount permitted by the National Building Code.
+Where the National Building Code allows for more, exceptions to the 20% maximum will be permitted on corner sites. - (14) Dormers are permitted in category 1 neighbourhoods and sites in category 3 neighbourhoods with rear lane access but shall not exceed 50% of the length of the roof.